 Val is a life-long student of unexplored human potential and many challenges that self-honesty throws at us on that path.

-The old maxim says: "The best of life is free" -- meaning love, health, happiness, and peace of mind.
+The old maxim says: "The best of life is free" -- meaning love, health, happiness, and peace of mind, in whichever order you prefer to see them.

 Well, apparently not so in the western hemisphere, notably America, which is admittedly typical for its excessive materialism where everything must have a price -- including that "best of life".

-By their standards, when it comes to those "best things of life", love, for one can be bought in three most popular ways: 1) by being a well providing boyfriend or husband; 2) by being a sugar daddy; and 3) by being a customer to that "oldest profession".
+Let's say love, for a man, can be bought in three most popular ways: 1) by being a good providing husband or boyfriend, 2) by being a sugar daddy, and 3) by being a regular customer to the oldest profession.

-Next, as for health, who really still believes in "one apple a day keeping a doctor away", or even that other one: "Keeping our immune system free of stress, we may never have to see a doctor".
-No-way-Jose, health costs you money, and without a good health coverage you simply can't afford the luxury of getting sick.
+Next, as for health, who really still believes in that fairy tale that "an apple a day keeps the doctor away".
+No-way-Jose, health costs you money, and without a good health coverage you can't afford to get sick.

-And the last one to be mentioned -- "peace of mind" -- anything will do from a cheap unregistered handgun to a bazooka bought at the army surplus bazaar.
-Now you are ready to meet any of those hostile Russians, Chinese, or even Reps/Dems, depending on which political tribe you belong to.
-That touch of cold steel probably provides all peace of mind one may need.
+And the last one to be mentioned -- peace of mind, it will also cost you money, but anything may do from a cheap unregistered hand gun to a bazooka bought at the army surplus bazaar.
+Now you are ready to face any of those "hostile" Russians, Chinese, North Koreans, and Iranians -- as the touch of cold steal gives you tat precious sense of security and peace of mind.

 It's Never Enough